shawnshipley/vertex-overlap/README.md

 ![](images/figure-3.png)
 5. Browse to the downloaded .zip file and select it to complete the installation.

-Vertex Overlap will now show up in your N-panel as `Overlap`.
+Vertex Overlap will now show up in the `Edit` N-panel as `Vertex Overlap`.

-### Blender Extension store
-Coming soon to the Blender Extension store for an even easier install option.

 ### Changelog
 - Added a checkbox to enable/disable real-time checking of overlapping vertices.
 Now you can leave real-time checking disabled, but still use the `Check Overlaps` button to manually check for overlapping vertices.
 Or you can enable real-time checking to be immediately alerted to overlapping vertices.